squeak-smalltalk/squeak.org/_downloads/sources.md

 icon:   file-text-o
 category:   Advanced
 ---
-The sources file contains all source code of the base system, including comments, time stamps, and custom formatting.
+The sources file contains all source code of the base system.
+Just like the changes files, it also includes comments, time stamps, and custom formatting.

 |                | Version   | Link                                                      |
 | -------------- |:--------- | ---------------------------------------------------------:|